Jsims28/openhab-docs/introduction.md

 ## The openHAB Community

 openHAB is not just software - it is also a **community** of users, contributors and maintainers, working together on an open-source, interoperable approach to home automation.
-The center of this community is the [openHAB community forum](https://community.openhab.org).
+The centre of this community is the [openHAB community forum](https://community.openhab.org).
 It is an active and responsive community of developers and maintainers who generally respond quite quickly to forum questions.

 Remember that openHAB is an open-source development, driven exclusively by volunteers.